 Growing up, agriculture was symbolized by cattle, the hard work of my grandparents and the wide open spaces of northwestern Colorado.
 Today, as a Lloyd Noble Scholar in Agriculture, agriculture is being presented on a much larger scope and with a deeper significance that is no longer limited to just cattle.

-A majority of our time at the Noble Foundation the past few weeks has been consumed by the scholars' annual grazing project, consisting of prairie species identification and what seemed like endless moving of cattle.
+A majority of our time at the Noble Research Institute the past few weeks has been consumed by the scholars' annual grazing project, consisting of prairie species identification and what seemed like endless moving of cattle.
 Through this process, we became relatively knowledgeable about these native grasslands and all that the prairie encompasses, which up to this point I had only read about in books.

 Tired of opening and closing gates multiple times a day?
 The electric cattle guard lets us easily manage our herd without fear of them crossing it and wandering into unwanted areas.

 Drought is a normal occurrence.
 We all realize this, but a large portion of the Southwest has endured a devastating dry spell for almost three years.

 Surface soil produces our food and is vital for life.
 This precious resource is often called "skin of the Earth" and, just like skin, it is important to protect and maintain its quality.

 Spring rains have resulted in green pastures for many and the question on everyone's mind - is it time to restock?
 This decision is difficult and unique to each operation.
 Cattlemen from Oklahoma and Texas share their thoughts on this topic.

 In a free market economy, price is ultimately determined by the supply and demand for a product or commodity.
 Short-term price gyrations often occur and can be influenced by market reactions to news concerning such things as weather, government reports and/or policy.